plate number 20079

 are published in the following issue of Plate Numbers.

-Sellers are charged .10 per unsold lot.
+Sellers may be charged .10 per unsold lot as a re-listing fee.

 Sellers may wish to reconsider minimum bids or take other actions to